LovelyBuggies/Uppaal_GearControlSystem/pre/Presentation.md

 ## 5

-The system structure are demostrated on this slide and you are able to view it on paper, so I'm not going to show it in detail.
+The system structure are demostrated on this slide and you are able to view it on paper, so I'm not going to show it in detail because of the time limit.

 ## 6